A story about a small open source project

 I did some tests and other people reported successful tests.
 This change got merged and released as a new major version of the plugin.

 I like working on code on my own, but having others look at your work and suggest changes improves your work a lot.
-I think that’s why open source is so good at producing good software.
-But smaller projects don’t have that many people involved and probably less activity to benefit from this way.
+I think that’s why open source is so great at producing high quality software.
+But smaller projects don’t have that many people involved and probably less activity to benefit from this.

 Success in open source